ahban/GMMSP-superpixel/README.md

 ```

 This work was uploaded to arXiv two years ago with the following bibtex.
+**please note that the following paper is an early version of this work.
+If you want to understand the algorithm, you have to find the paper above.
+Unfortunatly, I cannot upload the pdf of the above paper due to IEEE copyright :(.**
 ```
 @article{Ban16,
   author    = {Zhihua Ban and Jianguo Liu and Li Cao},